balachandarkaliappan/Instacart_Market_Basket_Analysis-Python/README.md

 ## Key Questions

-What are the busiest days of the week and hours of the day?
+- What are the busiest days of the week and hours of the day?
-At what times do customers spend the most money?
+- At what times do customers spend the most money?
-With Instacart’s wide range of product prices, what recommendations can simplify price range groupings to better guide marketing efforts?
+- With Instacart’s wide range of product prices, what recommendations can simplify price range groupings to better guide marketing efforts?
-Are there specific types of products that are more popular than others?
+- Are there specific types of products that are more popular than others?
-How is brand loyalty distributed among users?
+- How is brand loyalty distributed among users?
-Do ordering habits vary based on a customer’s loyalty status?
+- Do ordering habits vary based on a customer’s loyalty status?
-Are there differences in ordering habits based on a customer’s region?
+- Are there differences in ordering habits based on a customer’s region?
-Is there a connection between age and family status regarding ordering habits?
+- Is there a connection between age and family status regarding ordering habits?
-What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
+- What classifications can be derived from demographic information, such as age, income, types of goods, and family status?
-How do ordering habits differ among various customer profiles?
+- How do ordering habits differ among various customer profiles?
-Folders

 ## Description of folder contents are as follows: